spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 The [docker-compose-wavefront.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-wavefront.yml) enables Stream and Task monitoring with `Wavefront` with pre-built Stream and Task dashboards.

-The [Wavefront](https://www.wavefront.com/) is a SaaS offering and you need to [create user account first](https://www.wavefront.com/sign-up/) and use it to set the `WAVEFRONT_KEY` and `WAVEFRONT_URI` environment variables as explained below.
+[Wavefront](https://www.wavefront.com/) is a SaaS offering, and you need to first [create a user account](https://www.wavefront.com/sign-up/) and use that account to set the `WAVEFRONT_KEY` and `WAVEFRONT_URI` environment variables, as explained later in this section.

 <!--TABS-->